pehcy/stochastic-quantitative-rust/README.md

 ## TODO List
 - [ ] Implement Square-root diffusion,
-Geometric Brownian motion, and their variance of euler discretization.
+Geometric Brownian motion, and their variation of euler discretization.
 - [ ] Give a sample jupyterNotebook for
 visualization